ADDIE Model: 5 Stages of Instructional Design (2025)

 • Learning intervention outline: Create a high-level outline that structures the learning intervention and specifies learning objectives per lesson.
 The data from the previous phase serves as an input here.

 • Develop scripts and storyboards: A storyboard is a blueprint that outlines the placement of text, visuals, interactions, navigation, and other elements of an eLearning course.
-The script is an outline of the text a learner will see on the slides.
+The script outlines the text a learner will see on the slides.
 Scripts and storyboards go hand-in-hand.
-These two items help you better evaluate, edit, and outline the text, audio, and video of the course and decide what’s best for the overall objective of your eLearning program.
+These two items help you better evaluate, edit, and outline the course’s text, audio, and video and decide what’s best for the overall objective of your eLearning program.

 • User interface and environment: After analyzing the training needs, select the best employee training method – web-based training, corporate learning management system (LMS), instructor-led, mobile learning, training videos, blended learning approach, etc. depending on the needs of your learners.